zouter/ChromatinHD_manuscript/code/0-manuscript/README.md

-Contains auxilliary notebooks to create small figures for the manuscript
+Contains auxilliary notebooks to create small figures for the manuscript.